 When you think of cowboys, you imagine open fields of countryside.
 The Tradition Festival of San Antonio de Areco in Argentina will certainly take that imagery and turn it on its head!
-This thrilling festival is all about gauchos riding along the edges of Parque Crillio in the crisp November air, offering you a glimpse of what life could be like if there weren’t any cars around!
+One of the most thrilling things to do in Argentina, the festival is all about gauchos riding along the edges of Parque Crillio in the crisp November air, offering you a glimpse of what life could be like if there weren’t any cars around!

 Picture stallions galloping through cobbled streets, rushing past houses and taking over a seemingly quiet city.

 If you are looking for a travel experience that will stay alive with you for a lifetime, these South American festivals are probably what you have been seeking.
 Filled with raucous dancing, music, festivities, and a ton of whimsy, these festivals in South America are a must on any traveler’s list!

 Our team of experts can help answer any questions you might have.
 Please fill out the form below and a consultant will respond shortly.